JFenlonWork/MooD-Custom-CodeBase-Babel-Ts/Wiki_Resources/Bounds.md

 ▸ **set**(`x1`, `y1`, `x2`, `y2`): [`Bounds`](../wiki/Bounds)

-Set this Bounds's x value to be the parameter's value and apply the values to this Bounds
+Set this Bounds's values to be the parameter's values and apply the values to this Bounds

 #### Parameters